 Plastic cutlery, straws and paper napkins are really hard to dodge.
 A lot of the time you are given these items without asking for them.
 Don’t be shy in asking for beverages without staws and napkins, or turning down cutlery (as long as you brought your own of course).

-Those mini versions of your favourite bathroom products are convenient, but they are expensive and the plastic containers/wrapping are just another item that will end up in landfill.
-Buy your regular size products or bulk containers to use at home and refill reusable containers to take on the road.
+Those mini versions of your favourite bathroom products are super convenient.
+However, they are more expensive (per weight) and the plastic containers/wrapping they come in will likely end up in landfill.
+For a more sustainable solution, buy your regular size products or bulk containers to use at home and refill reusable containers to take on the road.
+Make sure you buy high-quality resuable containers, as the cheap ones are just as likely to leak and degrade quickly.

 6. Reusable airline approved plastic bag

 Those ziplock bags you use for your carry-on liquids weren’t meant to be used repeatedly, and it shows after just a few trips.
-A sturdier, airline-approved bag will again cut down on your single-use plastic consumption.
+A sturdier, airline-approved bag will again cut down on your single-use plastic consumption and are less likely to get a hole in them.

 7. Plastic toothbrush alternatives